Silje32/Final_Project_Exam_2/Project-exam-2/README.md

 ## Brief
 An existing Social Media company has approached you to create a brand new front end for their application.
 While they have a list of required features, the design and user experience has not been specified.
 Working with the official API documentation, plan, design and build a modern front end social media application.

-## Requirements
+## Description
-> All admin functionality is managed by an existing application.
+All admin functionality is managed by an existing application.
 This project only covers the front-end application for the API.

-## API

 The API you are using for this project can be found under Social EndPoints in the [Noroff API documentation](https://noroff-api-docs.netlify.app/).

 [API Guide](https://noroff-api-docs.netlify.app/social-endpoints/authentication)
 [API Documentation](https://nf-api.onrender.com/docs)

-### HOW TO SETUP THE PROJECT AND RUN THE PROJECT LOCALLY
-01. For this project you will need to install Vite + React In the terminal navigate to the folder that you want the project to be in.
-Do not create a folder for the app, this will automatically be done for you.
-Run this command in the terminal to create the app; "npm create vite@latest".

-Once the installation is done open the react folder in Visual Studio Code.
+To enter the website you first need to register and log in.

+### Built With
+01.JavaScript Frameworks
+Vite + React.jsx

+02.CSS Frameworks
+Styled Components

+#### Getting Started
+01. Clone the repo
+git clone git@github.com:Silje32/Final_Project_Exam_2.git

+02. Install the dependencies
-In the terminal in Visual Studio Code write; "npm i" and then run "npm run dev".
-This process will start the development server.
-To access the development server copy the link from the terminal in VSC and paste the link in a browser window.
+In the terminal in Visual Studio Code write; "npm i" or "npm install".

 02. You also need to install React Router:
 To install React Router you simply just write the command; "npm install react-router-dom" in the terminal of VSC.